Gruber Distinguished Lecturer in Global Justice:

-The Gruber Lecture will be preceded on Monday by a related panel discussion from 10 a.m. to noon on “The Rome Statute, the ICC, and the Pursuit of Justice.”
-Yale Law School professors Oona Hathaway ’97 and Michael Reisman ’64 LLM, ’65 JSD and Columbia professor Samuel Moyn will analyze the rise of international criminal justice and the ICC’s prospects and limitations in deterring illegal wars.
+The Gruber Lecture was preceded on Monday by a related panel discussion from 10 a.m. to noon on “The Rome Statute, the ICC, and the Pursuit of Justice.”
+Yale Law School professors Oona Hathaway ’97 and Michael Reisman ’64 LLM, ’65 JSD and Columbia professor Samuel Moyn analyzed the rise of international criminal justice and the ICC’s prospects and limitations in deterring illegal wars.

-The discussion continues Tuesday morning, Jan.
+The discussion continued Tuesday morning, Jan.
 29, from 10 a.m. to noon, with a panel on “Creating War Crimes.”
-Yale Law professors Mirjan Damaška and John Fabian Witt ’99 and Beth Van Schaack ’97, Deputy to the U.S. Ambassador-At-Large for War Crimes at the U.S. Department of State, will examine the legal concept of war crimes and the role of the United States in securing international justice.
+Yale Law professors Mirjan Damaška and John Fabian Witt ’99 and Beth Van Schaack ’97, Deputy to the U.S. Ambassador-At-Large for War Crimes at the U.S. Department of State, examined the legal concept of war crimes and the role of the United States in securing international justice.

-Both panels will be held in the Faculty Lounge.
+Both panels were held in the Faculty Lounge.